octo-technology/OpenTezos/docs/tezos-basics/operations.md

 }
 ```

-Such operation can be sent from a implicit account (if signed using the manager's key) or programmatically by contract code execution.
+Such an operation can be sent from an implicit account (if signed using the manager's key) or programmatically by contract code execution.
 When the operation is received, the amount received is added to the destination contract's balance and the destination contract's code is executed.
-This code can make use of the parameters passed to it.
-It can read and write the contract's storage, change the signature key and post operations to other contracts.
+This code can make use of the parameters passed on to it.
+It can read and write the contract's storage, change the signature key, and post operations to other contracts.

-As seen in the example, there is also a _counter_ field which purpose is to prevent replay attacks.
+As the example shows, there is also a _counter_ field, whose purpose is to prevent replay attacks.
 An operation is only valid if the contract's _counter_ is equal to the operation's _counter_.
-Once a operation is applied, the _counter_ increases by one, preventing the operation from being reused.
+Once an operation is applied, the _counter_ increases by one, preventing the operation from being reused.

 The operation also includes the block hash of a recent block that the client considers valid.
 If an attacker ever succeeds in forcing a long reorganization with a fork, he will be unable to include this operation, making the fork obviously fake.
 This last line of defense is named `TAPOS` which is a statistical detection of long term attacks based on the fraction of coins being moved.
 This kind of system prevents long reorganizations but are not efficient with short term double spending.